mohuk/typescript-sass/readme.md

 you component directories.
 I've been experimenting with a `/sass` directory to reduce clutter.
 If this option isn't set then the compiled `.ts` files will be placed in the same directory as the original `.sass` files.

+`watch` - Indicates if you want your sass files watched for changes.
+If option isn't set or set to false, then the compilation will happen once and then exit.

 # Wat, no tests?!
 Yea, its just an experiment at this point and it's small enough where I'm not